Functional Training vs. Traditional Strength Training

 Most athletes understand the importance of building muscle strength, but they may not know that adding functional training to their workout can enhance performance on the track, links or gridiron.

-"If you don't do functional training as an athlete, you're missing the boat," says physical therapist Benjamin Geletka, PT, DPT, OCS, FAAOMPT, who competes in triathlons.
+“If you don’t do functional training as an athlete, you’re missing the boat,” says UH physical therapist Benjamin Geletka, PT, DPT, OCS, FAAOMPT, who holds a doctorate of physical therapy and is a physical therapist at T3 Performance in Avon.

 “Most of what we do in the weight room doesn’t translate to your sport because there’s nothing you can do in the weight room to mimic the field, court, pool or race course,” he says.